ChiefWoof/Updated-Leaderboard/documentation/structures/country.md

 // Creating the object instance let c = new Country();

-// Passing object into "fromObject" function c.fromJSON({
+// Passing object into "fromJSON" function c.fromJSON({
     "id": "135",
     "nameDisplay": "Papua New Guinea",